• Apr 7

 They live in your nervous system.
 In your body.
 And your body operates on a completely different timeline than your awareness.

-When something feels even slightly familiar like a tone of voice, a look, an energy in the room your body recognizes it before your mind does.
+When something feels even slightly familiar, a tone of voice, a look, an energy in the room, your body recognizes it before your mind does.

 So when you find yourself reacting in ways you don't want to react, it's not because you lack willpower or haven't done enough work.
 It's because your body is responding to information your mind hasn't even processed yet.